 Using Knowledge Effectively for Politics, Business and Society

-The transfer of scientific findings to politics, business and society with a view to promoting the sustainable use of coasts, seas and oceans is a core element of the German Marine Research Alliance (DAM).
+The transfer of scientific findings to politics, business and society with a view to strengthen the sustainable use of coasts, seas and oceans is a core element of the German Marine Research Alliance (DAM).

 The DAM pools the expertise of the German marine research community, ensures a goal- and needs-oriented exchange of knowledge and fosters the dialogue with politics and society.
 In addition, the DAM develops strategies for cooperating with industry, for promoting young scientists and for forging knowledge partnerships.

 In the transdisciplinary, solution- and application-oriented DAM research missions, science-based options for sustainable management of the coasts, seas, and oceans are developed and made available to policy-makers and society.
 In addition, the research missions are intended to facilitate the transfer of scientific findings into application.
 To this end, relevant non-university research institutions and universities work together with partners from industry and other stakeholders.

 HOW DO WE WANT TO LIVE WITH THE OCEANS?

 Postcard-campaign: Every individual is called upon when it comes to the future of the oceans and therefore our future and that of our children.